 - 🏖 Learning about Garifuna culture in Livingston

-And that’s just to start!
+And that’s just the start!
 There is so much more to discover in Guatemala.

 Overall, Is Guatemala Safe & a Good Country for Digital Nomads?